sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 From the problem description, We can conclude that P(+x|+z,-y)=1  and P(+x|-y)=0.5.
 So, P(X|Z,Y) is not equal to P(X|Y).<br/>

-So, with the observation of Z, X and Y are not independent. this means Observing an effect, activating influence between possible causes.
+So, with the observation of Z, X and Y are not independent. this means Observing an effect, activating influence between possible causes. <br/>
+In the same way, it can be shown that if one of Z descendants is also observed, the independence of X and Y is no longer guaranteed.
+To prove this from the previous issue, it is enough to add the condition that the occurrence or non-occurrence of each of Z descendants is always the same as its parent.

 ### Reachability